The Spectator (1711)

-The Spectator was a daily publication founded by Joseph Addison and Richard Steele in England, lasting from 1711 to 1712.
-Each "paper", or "number", was approximately 2,500 words long, and the original run consisted of 555 numbers, beginning on 1 March 1711.
+The Spectator was a daily publication published by Joseph Addison and Richard Steele in London, England, from 1711 to 1712.
+Each "paper", or "number", was approximately 2,500 words long, and often featured an essay or letters on politics or the arts.
+They were read by many thousands of people, both in England and abroad, including many of the American Founding Fathers.

+The original run consisted of 555 numbers, beginning on 1 March 1711.
 These were collected into seven volumes.
-The paper was revived without the involvement of Steele in 1714, appearing thrice weekly for six months, and these papers when collected formed the eighth volume.
+The paper was revived without the involvement of Steele in 1714, appearing three times a week for six months, and these papers when collected formed the eighth volume.
 Eustace Budgell, a cousin of Addison's, and the poet John Hughes also contributed to the publication.

 Aims

 In Number 10, Mr. Spectator states that The Spectator will aim "to enliven morality with wit, and to temper wit with morality".
 The journal reached an audience of thousands of people every day, because "the Spectators was something that every middle-class household with aspirations to looking like its members took literature seriously would want to have."
 He hopes it will be said he has "brought philosophy out of closets and libraries, schools, and colleges, to dwell in clubs and assemblies, at tea-tables and coffee–houses".
-Women specifically were also a target audience for The Spectator, because one of the aims of the periodical was to increase the number of women who were "of a more elevated life and conversation."
+Women were a target audience for The Spectator, because one of the aims of the periodical was to increase the number of women who were "of a more elevated life and conversation."
 Steele states in The Spectator, No. 10, "But there are none to whom this paper will be more useful than to the female world."
 He recommends that readers of the paper consider it "as a part of the tea-equipage" and set aside time to read it each morning.
 The Spectator sought to provide readers with topics for well-reasoned discussion, and to equip them to carry on conversations and engage in social interactions in a polite manner.
 In keeping with the values of Enlightenment philosophies of their time, the authors of The Spectator promoted family, marriage, and courtesy.

+The Spectator published letters and essays purporting to be observations of a "spectator" of the London coffee house scene.
+Topics included a wide range of politics, foreign affairs, the theater, arts, literature, poetry, and love, often presented with a humorous tone.